-Under certain circumstances, tax regulations could require Contran to treat items differently than we would have treated them on a stand alone basis.
+Under certain circumstances, tax regulations could require Contran to treat items differently than we would have treated them on a stand-alone basis.
 In such instances, accounting principles generally accepted in the United States of America require us to conform to Contran's tax elections.
-In 2010, pursuant to our tax sharing agreement and policies with NL, we made a net tax payment to NL of approximately \$2.2 million.
-Because the calculation of our tax payments or refunds is determined pursuant to applicable tax law, our independent directors were not asked to approve our tax agreement or policies or such payments or refunds.
+In 2011, pursuant to our tax sharing agreement and policies with NL, we made a net cash payment to NL of approximately \$3.7 million.
+Because the calculation of our tax payments or refunds is determined pursuant to applicable tax law, we believe there is no conflict of interest regarding our tax sharing agreement and policies with NL.
+Consequently, our independent directors received a report regarding such tax sharing agreement and policies but were not asked to approve our tax agreement or policies or the resulting payments or refunds for income taxes.